Out-of-State Incarceration & Supervision Requests

 - The receiving state where they are requesting transfer to has an interstate compact with Virginia

-- Their supervising authority believes transferring would better meet the offender’s re-entry needs
+- Their supervising authority believes transferring would better meet the inmate’s re-entry needs

-If the offender applies to transfer their sentence, you, as a family member living in another state, can send a Notarized Letter of Intent to the offender's supervisory authority.
+If the inmate applies to transfer their sentence, you, as a family member living in another state, can send a Notarized Letter of Intent to the inmate's supervisory authority.
 This document will be attached to their application.
 It also shows their transfer will facilitate family contact and help them meet their re-entry needs.

 Learn more about the Interstate Corrections Compact.

 Interstate Compact for Adult Offender Supervision